spak9/COVID-19-Twitter-Bot/README.md

 # COVID_Updater

-A few things to note about using GitHub collaboratively.
+A few things to note about using GitHub collaboratively:

 1. Firstly, I think it's a good idea to use virtual environments because it's good practice for every python project